HydraMeshnet/developer-portal/hydra.md

-To prevent surprises and reduce required efforts debugging your software environment and deployment state, we strongly recommend using Docker, since its containers make operating a node much safer, more deterministic and maintainable than with core-control.
+To prevent surprises and reduce required efforts debugging your software environment and deployment state, we strongly recommend using Docker, since its containers make operating a node much safer, more deterministic, and maintainable than with core-control.

 Unless you have experience with Docker, we recommend following these steps:
 - Install Docker and the Docker-compose image builder.
-  For example Ubuntu/Debian-based Linux OS only need  `sudo apt install docker.io docker-compose`
+  For example, Ubuntu/Debian-based Linux OS only need  `sudo apt install docker.io docker-compose`
 - Make sure that your user has proper access rights, i.e. is in group `docker`.
   On Linux systems, check `/etc/group` and search for line `docker`.
   If your user is not there, add it using e.g. `sudo usermod -a -G docker your_username`

 ### Run Testnet Node

-The `testnet` consist of only a single - usually local - server without a real network to connect to.
+The `testnet` consists of only a single - usually local - server without a real network to connect to.
 (The closest concept is called `regtest` in BTC).
 You can use [IOP's testnet server](#Testnet) for testing or you can start your own server as described below.

 Testnet currently works out of the box only with Docker.
 Core-control integration should also be possible (e.g. by adding some testnet-related configuration files to core-control) but not supported.